lowRISC/opentitan/hw/ip/hmac/doc/_index.md

 ### SHA-256 computation

-SHA-256 engine receives 16 X 32 bits of message from the message FIFO or the HMAC core then begins 64 rounds of the hash computation which is also called *compression*.
-In each round, the compression function fetches 4 byte from the buffer and computes the internal variables.
-As the module fetches 16 X 4 byte message only, other 48 X 4 byte data comes from the shuffling result of the given 512-bit block.
+The SHA-256 engine receives 16 32-bit words from the message FIFO or the HMAC core then begins 64 rounds of the hash computation which is also called *compression*.
+In each round, the compression function fetches 32 bits from the buffer and computes the internal variables.
+The first 16 rounds are fed by the words from the message FIFO or the HMAC core.
+Input for later rounds comes from shuffling the given 512-bit block.
 Details are well described in [Wikipedia][sha2-wikipedia] and the [SHA-256 specification][sha256-spec].

 [sha2-wikipedia]: https://en.wikipedia.org/wiki/SHA-2

 With the given hash values, 4 byte message, and round constants, the compression function computes the next round hash values.
-The 64 X 32-bit round constants are hard-wired in the design.
-After the compression at the last round is finished, the result hash values are added into the digest.
+The 64 32-bit round constants are hard-wired in the design.
+After the compression at the last round is finished, the resulting hash values are added into the digest.
 The digest, again, is used as initial hash values for the next 512-bit block compression.
-During the compression rounds, it doesn't fetch data from the message FIFO .
+During the compression rounds, it doesn't fetch data from the message FIFO.
 The software can push up to 16 entries to the FIFO for the next hash computation.

+### HMAC computation

 ![Two steps of HMAC](hmac_dataflow.svg)

-HMAC can be used with any hash algorithms but this version of HMAC IP only uses SHA-256 as the hash algorithm.
-The first phase of HMAC calculates the SHA-256 hash of the inner secret key and the actual message to be authenticated.
-The inner secret key is created with 256-bit (hashed) secret key and `0x36` pad.
+HMAC can be used with any hash algorithm but this version of HMAC IP only uses SHA-256.
+The first phase of HMAC calculates the SHA-256 hash of the inner secret key concatenated with the actual message to be authenticated.
+This inner secret key is created with a 256-bit (hashed) secret key and `0x36` pad.

 ```verilog
     inner_pad_key = {key[255:0], 256'h0} ^ {64{8'h36}} // big-endian
 ```

-The message length used in the SHA-256 module is calculated by the HMAC core by adding 512 to the original message length (to account for the length of the inner_pad_key which is concatenated to the front of the message).
+The message length used in the SHA-256 module is calculated by the HMAC core by adding 512 to the original message length (to account for the length of `inner_pad_key`, which has been prepended to the message).

 The first round digest is fed into the second round in HMAC.
-The second round computes the hash of the outer secret key and the first round digest.
+The second round computes the hash of the outer secret key concatenated with the first round digest.
 As the result of SHA-256 is 256-bits, it must be padded to fit into 512-bit block size.

 ```verilog
     outer_pad_key = {key[255:0], 256'h0} ^ {64{8'h5c}} // big-endian
 ```

-In the second round, the message length is fixed to 768.
+In the second round, the message length is a fixed 768 bits.

 HMAC assumes the secret key is 256-bit.
-The onus is on software to shrink the key to 256-bit using a hash function when setting up the HMAC (e.g. common key sizes may be 2048-bit or 4096-bit, software will hash these and write the hashed results to the HMAC).
+The onus is on software to shrink the key to 256-bit using a hash function when setting up the HMAC.
+For example, common key sizes may be 2048-bit or 4096-bit.
+Software must hash these and write the hashed results to the HMAC.

 ### Performance in SHA-256 mode and HMAC mode

-The SHA-256 hash algorithm computes 512-bit data at a time.
-The first 16 rounds needs the actual 16 x 32-bit message and the following 48 rounds need the computational result of the message.
+The SHA-256 hash algorithm computes 512 bits of data at a time.
+The first 16 rounds need the actual 16 x 32-bit message and the following 48 rounds need some value derived from the message.

-In these 48 round, the software can feed next 16 x 32-bit message block.
-But after the FIFO is full, the software cannot push more data until the current block is processed.
-In this version of IP, it fetches next 16 x 32-bit message after completing the current block.
-It means it takes 80 cycles to complete a block.
+In these 48 rounds, the software can feed the next 16 x 32-bit message block.
+But, once the FIFO is full, the software cannot push more data until the current block is processed.
+This version of the IP fetches the next 16 x 32-bit message after completing the current block.
+As such, it takes 80 cycles to complete a block.
 The effective throughput considering this is `64 byte / 80 clk` or `16 clk / 80 clk`, 20% of the maximum throughput.
 For instance, if the clock frequency is 100MHz, the SHA-256 can hash out 80MB/s at most.

-It can be enhanced if the message is fed into the internal buffer when the round hits 48, which eliminates extra 16 cycles to feed the message after completing a block.
-This version doesn't have the feature.
+This throughput could be enhanced in a future version by feeding the message into the internal buffer when the round hits 48, eliminating the extra 16 cycles to feed the message after completing a block.

 If HMAC mode is turned on, it introduces extra latency due to the second round of computing the final hash of the outer key and the result of the first round using the inner key.
-This gives an extra 240 cycles(80 for the inner key, 80 for the outer key, and 80 for the result of the first round) to complete a message.
-For instance, if an empty message is given, it takes 360 cycles(80 for msg itself and 240 for the extra) to get the HMAC authentication token.
+This adds an extra 240 cycles (80 for the inner key, 80 for the outer key, and 80 for the result of the first round) to complete a message.
+For instance, if an empty message is given then it takes 360 cycles (80 for msg itself and 240 for the extra) to get the HMAC authentication token.

 ### MSG_FIFO

 The MSG_FIFO in the HMAC IP has a wide address range not just one 4 byte address.
 Any writes to the address range go into the single entry point of the `prim_packer`.
 Then `prim_packer` compacts the data into the word-size if not a word-write then writes to the MSG_FIFO.
-This is different from the conventional memory-mapped FIFO.
+This is different from a conventional memory-mapped FIFO.

-By having wide address range pointing to a single entry point, the FIFO can free from the fixed address restriction.
+By having wide address range pointing to a single entry point, the FIFO can free software from the fixed address restriction.
 For instance, the core can use "store multiple" commands to feed the message fifo efficiently.
-If the FIFO has fixed word-size address, the core shall maintain the strict-order of the write sequence which may cause the stall of the pipeline in high pipelined processor.
+If the FIFO has fixed word-size address, the core must maintain the strict order of the write sequence which may cause a stall in the pipeline in high pipelined processor.
-It affects the performance significantly.
+This can affect the performance significantly.

-Also, the DMA engine which might not have the ability to be configured to the fixed write and incremental read may benefit from this behavior.
+Also, a DMA engine which might not have the ability to be configured to the fixed write and incremental read may benefit from this behavior.

-# Programmers Guide
+# Programmer's Guide

 This chapter shows how to use the HMAC-SHA256 IP by showing some snippets such as initialization, initiating SHA-256 or HMAC process and processing the